Easy Badges

 There is a lot of information surrounding these cards, but if you need to order the right card, here is the information you need to know:

-This label clearly identifies the essential information that you will need to order more door access cards and enroll them in your access control system.
+If you have the box containing the last ordered cards, you can likely determine the technology and programming from the label.
+The label below clearly identifies the essential information that you will need to order more door access cards and enroll them in your access control system.

-Access the card Reader System
+Option 5 – Access the card Reader System

 You can also log in to the card reader system.
 There are many different access control systems, so it is difficult to provide clear guidance as to how you can identify the card type and programming needed, but please reach out with any questions!
-If you find that you are unable to identify what card you have, Easy Badges can send you a sample card to test for your programming information.

 How do HID® Cards Work?